peteanderson80/Matterport3DSimulator/README.md

 If you get an error like `Error: BadShmSeg (invalid shared segment parameter) 128` you may also need to include `-e="QT_X11_NO_MITSHM=1"` in the docker run command above.

-Build the simulator using any rendering option.
 Commands for running both python and C++ demos are provided below.
 These are very simple demos designed to illustrate the use of the simulator in python and C++.
 By default, *these demos have depth rendering off*.
 Check the code and turn it on if you have preprocessed the depth outputs and want to see depth as well (see Depth Outputs above).
+These demos should work regardless of which rendering option was used when building the simulator.

 Python demo:
 ```